D1918/fastapi-cookie-auth/README.md

 You control all of that.

+## Further Reading

+For a more detailed explanation of cookie-based authentication in FastAPI, including the concepts behind it and practical examples, see the accompanying Medium article:

+### Secure FastAPI Cookie Authentication Made Stupidly Simple

+The article covers:

+how cookie-based authentication works sessions vs. JWT-based authentication access and refresh tokens
+CSRF protection
+secure cookie configuration
-### Medium article about cookie-based authentication in FastAPI and the basic usage of fastapi-cookie-auth - https://medium.com/@dos1918/secure-fastapi-cookie-authentication-made-stupidly-simple-e6a81826b8e7
+basic usage of fastapi-cookie-auth practical FastAPI examples